Money spent online: who, where, and how much? -

 Report summary -

 The future of business is online.
-Online subscription services stream music directly to end users without ever having to ship an album.
-The growth of online activity even affects companies that sell physical goods in brick and mortar stores, as it is making it easier for them to reach new markets and market their goods directly to their potential customers before new products and services are even released.
-With an estimated US $730 Billion being spent online each year (a number that continues to grow year over year), more and more companies are seeing a significant chunk of their revenue coming from international markets.
+Online subscription services stream music directly to end-users without ever having to ship an album.
+The growth of online activity even affects companies that sell physical goods in brick-and-mortar stores by making it easier for them to reach new markets and market their goods directly to their potential customers before new products and services are even released.
+With an estimated USD 730 billion being spent online each year (a number that is perpetually growing), more and more companies are seeing a significant chunk of their revenue coming from international markets.

 The online consumption index is calculated based on available data around output (GDP, household consumption expenditure), online infrastructure (prevalence of secure servers), online adoption (internet subscribers), and demographics of each market.
-We look at the online consumption index over the last 6 years.
-Because we need to make decisions today on where to invest for tomorrow, we also look at the forecasted data for the three years to come, to see how buying behavior will shift in different markets in the future.
+We look at the online consumption index over the last six years.
+Because we need to make decisions today on where to invest for tomorrow, we also look at the forecasted data over the next three years to see how buying behavior will shift in the future in different markets.

-If viewing this report online at www.nimdzi.com, all of the graphs and maps in this report are fully dynamic and you can drill down to see specific data by hovering the mouse over individual data points in the graphs.
-If the full dataset is what you are interested in, then all relevant data is provided in table format, as well, broken down by 217 countries and over 400 languages.For access to the full report, please login using your Nimdzi Partners Account.
+If you are viewing this report online at www.nimdzi.com, all of the graphs and maps are fully dynamic so you can drill down to see specific data by hovering the mouse over individual data points in the graphs.
+If the full dataset is what you are interested in, then all relevant data is provided in table format as well, broken down by 217 countries and over 400 languages.For access to the full report, please log in using your Nimdzi Partners Account.
 Don't have a subscription?
 We'll help you fix that.
 Please get in touch with us to find out how you can get access to the entire library of Nimdzi Insight Reports.